 Nearly all our French carp fishing lakes offer a selection of bait on site.

-The very few that don’t have agreed to accept customer’s bait deliveries directly to the lake for their customers – it is worth checking out bait companies like baitology.co.uk who are based in the EU and currently offering free delivery on online orders over 10kg.
+The very few that don’t have almost all agreed to accept customer’s bait deliveries directly to the lake for their customers (but please check with them before you make any orders) – it is worth checking out bait companies like baitology.co.uk who are based in the EU and currently offering free delivery on online orders over 10kg.

 Can I take my food and alcohol with me from the UK?